sysco-middleware/sysco-middleware.github.io/_posts/2023-05-26-solving-the-osb-12c-oracle-data-source-installation-error-for-OCI.md

 The specific error in question reads:
 **"weblogic.application.ModuleException: oracle.security.crypto.asn1.ASN1FormatException: Length is too big: takes 68 bytes"**

-This blog post is dedicated to addressing this error with a precise technical solution that worked in our case.
+This blog post is dedicated to addressing this error with a solution that worked in our case.

 ### SOLUTION ###